Emergency stop for an animal - What does the law say?

 Braking for large animals and livestock

-The size of these animals means that, if hit at speed, they could damage the front of the car, potentially smashing the vehicle's windscreen and injuring passengers.
+The size of these animals means that, if hit at speed, they could damage the front of a car, potentially smashing the vehicle's windscreen and injuring passengers.

 You might feel guilty for hitting a squirrel, but you would feel much worse if you caused a car crash by emergency stopping to avoid it.

 Who is responsible for accidents involving animals on the road?

-The courts look at each case individually.
+The courts would look at each case individually.

 If a dog runs in the road due to negligence from the owner, or if you hit a sheep because it was not fenced in safely or there was no clear signage, these factors could influence the court's decision.

-Unfortunately, there are some fraudulent cases, where drivers claim to have performed an emergency stop for an animal in order to claim compensation.
+Unfortunately, there are some fraudulent cases, where drivers claim to have performed an emergency stop for an animal to claim compensation.
 Therefore nothing is ruled out until all of the evidence has been considered.